-Each student is assigned a faculty advisor who provides academic guidance as well as supportive care during the student's time at Arizona Christian University.
+Each student is assigned an enrollment management specialist who provides academic guidance as well as supportive care during the student's time at Arizona Christian University.
 Even though assistance is provided for academic planning, students must be aware that they are ultimately responsible for staying on track with the academic program so that graduation requirements will be met.
 Additional academic services are provided through the Academic Center.
 See the Student Life Handbook for specific services.